Raulanthropos/netflix-project-react/README.md

-### This is a project that we previously completed using Vanilla JS - this time, it is refactored and made in React.
+### This is a project that we previously completed using Vanilla JS - this time, it is refactored and made with React.

 # Getting Started with Create React App